There are a lot of scammy or low-quality brands in the delta 8 THC space to watch out for.

 Delta 8 THC distillates are usually crystal clear but may also come with a cloudy or off-yellow color.
 They’re usually the cheapest form available.

 To use a distillate, you can either eat it directly, add it to a vape, or smoke it in a dab rig.

 Delta 8 THC has only recently risen to the public sphere.
-Prior to 2021, delta 8 was virtually unknown to most people.
+Before 2021, delta 8 was virtually unknown to most people.
 Users were confined to talking about the cannabinoid in online forums like Reddit.

 Most people who use delta 8 THC can be divided into two camps: